department-of-veterans-affairs/vagov-content/pages/life-insurance/closed-programs.md

 [Learn more about NSLI coverage](https://www.benefits.va.gov/INSURANCE/docs/2018_VALifeBook.pdf#page=20)

 ## Veterans Special Life Insurance (VSLI)

 The Veterans Special Life Insurance (VSLI) program was created in 1951 to manage new policies issued during the Korean War.
 VSLI closed to new enrollees in 1956.

-Effective January 1, 1959, VSLI policyholders can convert their VSLI policy to a permanent insurance plan or a limited convertible term policy.

 The maximum VSLI policy amount is $10,000.
 If you have an active VSLI policy, you can buy [Paid Up Additional (PUA) insurance](##Paid-Up-Additional-(PUA)-Insurance) with the yearly dividends you receive from your coverage.<br>
 [Learn more about dividends](https://www.benefits.va.gov/insurance/dividends_options.asp)